MicrosoftDocs/cpp-docs/docs/ide/writing-and-refactoring-code-cpp.md

 ![C&#43;&#43; Template IntelliSense Instantiation Map](../ide/media/template-intellisense-cpp-4.png "Template IntelliSense Instantiation Map")

 **Template Bar** information is treated as user-specific.
-It is stored in the .vs folder and is not commited to source control.
+It is stored in the .vs folder and is not committed to source control.

 ##  Error squiggles and quick fixes